FilipaGo/payup-landing-page/README.md

 I implemented the landing page using Webflow 🤟 and some custom code to:

 * Build the feedback slider;
-* Get the browser's width in order to responsively calculate the angled image's width on larger breakpoints;
+* Get the browser's width to responsively calculate the angled image's width on larger breakpoints;
 * Prevent the body from scrolling when the mobile menu is open;
 * Change the navbar on scroll;
 * Improve the SEO...

 I also used Slick Carousel and Sticky-js to build a more engaging feedback slider and control the placement of the mobile phone that showcases our app demo.

-The main chalenge I faced during this stage was implementing the design as faithfully as possible to the pixel-perfect mockups.
+The main challenge I faced during this stage was implementing the design as faithfully as possible to the pixel-perfect mockups.

+👉 Check it out at https://filipago.github.io/payup-landing-page/

 ## Next Steps

 * Work on the remaining copy;
-* Sketch, design and implement the remaining website pages;
+* Sketch, design and develop the remaining website pages;
-* Get advice for writing the legal stuff; 🛡️
+* Get advice for writing the “legal stuff”; 🛡️
-* Design the newletter;
+* Design the newsletter;
 * Test; 👎🏼 👍🏼
 * Strengthen our social media marketing strategy.